aws-ia/terraform-aws-eks-blueprints/examples/private-public-ingress/README.md

 This solution:
 * Deploys Amazon EKS, with 1 Managed Node Group using the Bottlerocket Amazon EKS Optimized AMI spread accross 3 availability zones.
 * Installs the AWS Load Balancer controller for creating Network Load Balancers and Application Load Balancers.
-This is the recommended approach instead of the built-in AWS cloud provider load balancer controller.
+This is the recommended approach instead of the in-tree AWS cloud provider load balancer controller.
 * Installs an nginx ingress controller for public traffic
 * Intstalls an nginx ingress controller for internal traffic